 Acts of political violence can occur.
-Bomb attacks have taken place in major cities in Myanmar, including in Yangon, Mandalay and Nay Pyi Taw.
-Attacks have occurred or have been planned in public areas frequented by tourists and expatriates, including shopping centres, supermarkets, restaurants, markets, hotels, transportation hubs, and on public transport, including taxis.
-In October 2013, there were a number of small explosions in Yangon, Taungoo and Sagaing in which one foreign national was injured.
-Further attacks could occur at any time.
+In 2014 small improvised explosive devices (IEDs) exploded in public areas in major cities in Myanmar, including in Yangon, Mandalay and Nay Pyi Taw.
+In October 2013 there were a number of small explosions in Yangon, Taungoo and Sagaing in which one foreign national was injured.

 In the past, there have been incidents of politically motivated violence, resulting in casualties, on or around public holidays such as Armed Forces Day (27 March), the Water Festival (Thingyan) and Myanmar New Year (both in April) and Martyrs Day (19 July).
 Other significant events, including the anniversary of the 1988 uprising (8 August) and the anniversary of demonstrations led by monks to protest for political reform (26 September) have traditionally seen an increase of police and security forces in Yangon and elsewhere in the country.

-Ngapali Beach: We advise you to exercise a high degree of caution when travelling to resort areas at Ngapali Beach in Rakhine State.
-If you choose to travel to Ngapali Beach we strongly encourage you fly directly to the resort area.
+Sittwe and Ngapali Beach: We advise you to exercise a high degree of caution when travelling to resort areas at Ngapali Beach in Rakhine State.
+If you choose to travel to these areas we strongly encourage you fly directly rather than travel by road.
 You should monitor local developments in case the security situation changes.

-Remainder of Rakhine State: We advise you to reconsider your need to travel to the remainder of Rakhine State, including the state capital Sittwe, popular tourist destination Mrauk-U and the town of Thandwe near Ngapali Beach, due to the risk of further serious civil unrest.
-In March 2014, there were violent protests directed against the staff and offices of international organisations in Sittwe, Rakhine State.
-Protests continue to occur.
+Remainder of Rakhine State: We advise you to reconsider your need to travel to the remainder of Rakhine State, including tourist destination Mrauk-U and the town of Thandwe near Ngapali Beach, due to the risk of further serious and unpredictable civil unrest.

-Kachin State and the northern and central areas of Shan State: We advise you to reconsider your need to travel to these areas due to ongoing tensions and conflict between ethnic groups and military forces.
-Skirmishes occurred throughout 2014 and into 2015.
-Tensions in northern Shan State and the central area of Shan State escalated in 2015 , with skirmishes occurring over a larger area.
+Kachin State and the northern and central areas of Shan State: We advise you to reconsider your need to travel to these areas due to conflict between ethnic groups and military forces.
+Armed skirmishes occur frequently.
+Conflict in northern Shan State and the central area of Shan State escalated in intensity and frequency in 2015, with skirmishes occurring over a larger area.
 Martial law has been lifted in the Kokang Self-Administered Zone but local authorities still impose restrictions on travel in the Kokang region.
-There is an ongoing risk of outbreaks of armed conflict in Kachin State, Northern Shan State and the central areas of Shan State.
+There is an ongoing risk of outbreaks of armed conflict in Kachin State, northern Shan State and the central areas of Shan State.
 Authorities can and do impose curfews and travel restrictions at short notice.

 China, Laos, Thailand, Bangladesh and India border areas: We advise you to reconsider your need to travel to these borders, including to the authorised land border crossings.
 Armed groups operate in these areas and there is an ongoing risk of ethnic conflict, banditry and unmarked landmines.
 In mid-2015 and late 2014, the roads from Myawaddy to Hpa-An were temporarily closed after low level conflict between ethnic groups and military forces occurred in the area.
 In late 2014, the border crossing from Mae Sot to Myawaddy was temporarily closed after improvised explosive devices (IEDs) were located in the border town of Myawaddy.